purduesigbots/pros-docs/v5/api/cpp/motors.rst

 to use of `move_voltage`_, or `motorSet <../../../cortex/api/index.html#motorSet>`_ from the PROS 2 API.

+This function uses the following values of ``errno`` when an error state is reached:

+- ``EACCES``  - Another resource is currently trying to access the port.

 .. tabs ::
    .. tab :: Prototype
       .. highlight:: cpp